 Average time of orthodontic treatment

-Although there are many relevant factors affecting the length of orthodontic treatment, average duration of orthodontic treatment lasts from 6 months to 3 years.
-Modern innovative orthodontic devices helps easing the difficulties that patients may face during the treatment time.
+Although there are many relevant factors affecting the length of treatment, average duration of treatment lasts from 6 months to 3 years.
+Modern innovative devices helps easing the difficulties that patients may face during the treatment time.
 In addition, the development of new devices fastens the treatment time.

-After braces removal, the patients are indicated to wear retainers few hours a day to maintain the teeth in right positions, preventing the teeth from shifting back to original places.
+After braces removal, the patients should wear retainers few hours a day to maintain the teeth in right positions, preventing the teeth from shifting back to original places.